 During the trek, we will follow the ‘New Annapurna Trekking Trail’ (NATT) where possible.
 This new series of trails will not keep us off the dirt roads 100% of the time, but does significantly reduce the amount of time we have to walk on the dirt roads along the main Annapurna Trail.

 The Lost Valleys of NarPhu Trek is part of our Epic Himalayan Journey Series!
 These trips are led by one of our experienced trekking guides and represent the gourmet trekking offerings of the great Himalayan Range.
 In addition to the listed group dates, we are also able to arrange this incredible trek starting on any day of the week during the months of mid-March to late May and late September to mid-November for groups of 2 to 12 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.

 Day 1: Arrive Kathmandu.
 Met upon arrival.
 Transfer to our group hotel.

 Day 2: Sightseeing and free day in Kathmandu.
 Hotel.

-Day 3: Bus journey to Besisahar and on to our first campsite at Jagat.
+Day 3: Drive to Besisahar and jeep road to Jagat.
 4,200 feet.
-Camp.
+9 hour drive.
+Lodge.

 Day 4: Trek to Dharapani up the Marsyangdi River Valley.
 6,230 feet.
-5 to 6 hours.
-Camp.
+6 hours.
+Lodge.